WordPress/gutenberg/editor/components/inner-blocks/README.md

 ## Usage

-In a block's `edit` implementation, simply render `InnerBlocks`, optionally with `layouts` of available nest areas:
+In a block's `edit` implementation, render `InnerBlocks`, optionally with `layouts` of available nest areas:

 Then, in the `save` implementation, render `InnerBlocks.Content`.
 This will be replaced automatically with the content of the nested blocks.